Bebi Dol: Early life

-Dragana Šarić was born on 2 October 1964 in Belgrade, FPR Yugoslavia, to mother Magdalena, who worked for Television Belgrade and father Milisav, a military jazz musician.
+Dana Šarić was born on 2 October 1962 in Belgrade, FPR Yugoslavia, to mother Magdalena, who worked for Television Belgrade and father Milisav, a jazz musician.
 Three months after she had been born, the family relocated to Copenhagen, Denmark, and later continued moving across Europe because of her father's job, who performed in American military bases.
-When Šarić turned seven, they eventually moved back to Belgrade so she can attend school there.
+When Šarić turned seven, they eventually moved back to Belgrade so she could attend school there.
 She was a student at the Mokranjac Music School.

 After graduating from the 14th Grammar School in Belgrade, Šarić started studying anthropology at the University of Belgrade Faculty of Philosophy.

-Career

-1980s and 1990s: Beginnings and nationwide popularity
+Musical career

+Late 1970–1981: Early career

 In the late 1970s, Šarić made her first professional attempt as a singer alongside fellow-music school students as members of a band called Tarkus.
 Together they won a competition organized by Radio Belgrade and received an offer to make studio recordings.
-In 1979, Šarić served as a backing vocalist on the album Samo napred... by the progressive/hard rock band YU Grupa, which was her debut appearance on a record, and in 1980 appeared as a guest vocalist on the 1980 album Vrt svetlosti by the progressive/psychedelic rock band Igra Staklenih Perli.
+In 1979, Šarić served as a backing vocalist on the album Samo napred...
+(Go Ahead...) by the progressive and hard rock band YU Grupa, which was her debut appearance on a record, and in 1980 appeared as a guest vocalist on the 1980 album Vrt svetlosti (Garden of Light) by the progressive and psychedelic rock band Igra Staklenih Perli.
+The following year, she formed short-lived band Annoda Rouge with her boyfriend-at-the-time Goran Vejvoda (guitar), Slobodan Trbojević (bass guitar) and Ivan Vdović (drums).

+1980s and 1990s: Solo career and nationwide popularity